 Controlling the climate of your home during chilly months requires a heating source and way to distribute that energy.
 A modern gas furnace can be your best option for a home heating source.
 Selecting the ideal furnace for your home can be done in a few steps that we’ll guide you through.

 New Gas Furnace Cost Installed

-HVAC contractors typically charge $50 to $75 per hour for their work, and may include an assistant, or team of three, to complete the job faster.
-Their helpers often earn $50 an hour as well, when you consider worker’s comp on top of their base pay.
+Most HVAC contractors typically charge between $75 to $125 per hour for their work, and may include an assistant, or a team of three to complete the job faster.
+Their helpers often cost $50+ an hour as well when you consider the worker’s comp on top of their base pay.

-Other costs that may be included are removal and disposal of an older furnace (about $500 extra), and miscellaneous materials needed to complete the installation.
+Other costs that may be included are removal and disposal of an older furnace (about $500-$1,500 extra), and miscellaneous materials and supplies needed to complete the installation.

 Gas Furnace Prices for Top Brands

 Here are the Top Five Gas Furnace Brands:

 1. Goodman – these are made by the same company that manufactures the more popular Amana brand.
-Goodman has basic models that come in at 80 AFUE and high efficiency models with up to 98 AFUE.
+Goodman offers basic models that come in at 80 AFUE and high efficiency models with up to 98 AFUE (annual fuel utilization efficiency).

 Warranties range from 20 years (for basic models) to lifetime (for premium models).
 You may not find the latest and greatest features in their lineup, but the ones we’ve mentioned are available.
-And most importantly, they are affordable, ranging from as low as $500 (for their electric furnaces) to $2,500 for the highest-end premium (gas) model.
+And most importantly, they are affordable, ranging from as low as $700 (for their electric furnaces) to $3,000 for the highest-end premium (gas) models.

-You can reasonably plan to spend $900 to $1,500 for a Goodman furnace, though this doesn’t include the installation.
+You can reasonably plan to spend between $1,100 and $2,000 for a good quality, midrange Goodman furnace, not including the installation.

-2. Day & Night – again made by the same company that makes Carrier and Bryant brands.
-While the external structure looks different from the other brands made by the same manufacturer, the inner technology is nearly identical! 😉
+2. Day & Night – These furnaces are made by the same company behind the more premium Carrier and Bryant brands.
+While the external structure of the furnace units may look different from the other brands made by the same manufacturer, the inner technology is nearly identical! 😉

 Similar to Goodman, top models can achieve up to 98 AFUE, come with a 20-year warranty, and have features that rival premium brands, such as modulating heat.